daggubatirao/drao-nd00333-capstone/starter_file/README.md

 People with cardiovascular disease or who are at high cardiovascular risk (due to the presence of one or more risk factors such as hypertension, diabetes, hyperlipidaemia or already established disease) need early detection and management wherein a machine learning model can be of great help.

-This Heart Failure PRediction dataset is downloaded from Kaggle.
+This Heart Failure Prediction dataset is downloaded from Kaggle.
 Death due to Heart Failure is predicted using information usch as anaemia, diabetes, high blood pressure, platelets, serum_creatinine, serum_sodium, creatinine_phosporous and ejection_fraction(%bllod leaving the heart at each contraction).

 ### Task
 Predict the "DEATH_EVENT" column based on the input features, either the person survives (DEATH_EVENT=0) or cannot survive(DEATH_EVENT=1).
 The machine learning task is to run classification based on the input features.
 In HyperDrive experiment, we use Logistic Regression and identify best parameters.
 Using AutoML, we identify best algorithm.
 We have AUC metric to determine best model.